thindil/bob/README.md

 after Bob command name.
 Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available durning executing this Bob command.
 In this example, it is variable `$DIRECTORY`.
+For more advanced, real life example, look at it own *.bob.yml* file.

 ## Build the program from sources